djc/askama/README.rst

 Askama implements a template rendering engine based on Jinja.
 It generates Rust code from your templates at compile time based on a user-defined ``struct`` to hold the template's context.
-See below for an example.
+See below for an example, or read `the documentation`_.

 Currently implemented features: